MrJurgenWillems/Habilitation/README.md

 relationships where specific motives are satisfied by assigning particular sets of tasks.

-While Article 8 focusses on volunteers, Article 9 (Willems, 2014) focuses on motivational aspects of employees in the nonprofit and public sectors, compared to the for-profit sector.
+While Article 8 focusses on volunteers, Article 9 (Willems 2014) focuses on motivational aspects of employees in the nonprofit and public sectors, compared to the for-profit sector.
 In this study, I postulate a complementary consideration to an article of LeRoux and Feeney 2013.
 The aim is to provide avenues for further research on employee research in